 Batch cooking is the name of the game in this cookbook by Cassy Joy Garcia.
 She focuses on gluten-free options and provides 26 weeks’ worth of meal prep options that will relieve the stress that can often come with cooking at the last minute—and are also affordable.
 You’ll learn how to turn basic ingredients into multiple meals (i.e., shredded pork, potatoes, and cabbage form the basis for Honey Mustard Pork Sheet Pan Dinner, Enchiladas Verde Casserole, and Sloppy Joe Stuffed Potatoes).Buy Now

 If you subscribe to the Mediterranean Diet or have been curious to try it, this is the book for you.
 It features 21 days of recipes that are low in both sodium and carbs.
 The book is organized into breakfast, lunch, and dinner and features dozens of healthy recipes for each meal that you can prep ahead of time.Buy Now

 It can be hard to avoid eating out—especially during the workday.
-In this book, Malia Dell focuses on meal prep to get you through a busy work week so that you don’t have to rely on less-than-healthy takeout when you come home.
+In this book, Malia Dell focuses on meal prep to get you through a busy work week so that you don’t have to rely on less-than-healthy takeout when you come home (so it’s also helpful if your favorite places aren’t able to deliver right now).
 It walks readers through ways to prep realistically, and keep food they love in rotation throughout their week.Buy Now